tcolgate/tcolgate.github.io/content/blog/newest.md

 The broad idea is to convert our time series data into some other form that more directly represents the features, then compare those features for the similarities we are interested in.
-Once we are working in feature space we can apply techniques such as Euclidian Distance and Nearest Neighbour searches.
+Once we are working in feature space we can apply techniques such as Euclidian Distance and Nearest Neighbour searches, to locate other series whose data has similar features to ours.

 As tantalising as the frequency domain conversion are, it turns out that some of their properties  make them less ideal for correlation of spiky network